connorshea/vscode-ruby-test-adapter/README.md

 - Tests for Ruby scripts to collect test information and run tests.
 Run with `bundle exec rake` in `ruby` directory.
 - Tests for VS Code extension which invokes the Ruby scripts.
 Run from VS Code's debug panel with the "Run tests for" configuration.
+  - Note that you'll need to run `npm run build && npm run package` before you'll be able to successfully run the extension tests.
+You'll also need to re-run these every time you make changes to the extension code.

 You can see `.github/workflows/test.yml` for CI configurations.